-- Overnight vs. Day Visitors: Overnight (paid) lodging visitors continued to be the primary economic drivers, accounting for approximately 70.2% of total spending.
+- Overnight vs. Day Visitors: Overnight (paid) lodging visitors continue to be the primary economic driver, at approximately 70.2% of total spending.

 Visitor Behavior & Accommodation Trends

-- Seasonal Homes (Second Homes): Spending increased by 0.8%, from $14.0 million to $14.1 million, reinforcing the continued role of part-time residents in the visitor economy.
+- Seasonal Homes (Second Homeowners): Spending increased by 0.8%, from $14.0 million to $14.1 million, a small percentage of total traveler spending.

 - Day Travel: Up 1.7% year-over-year, with spending growing from $35.9 million to $36.5 million.
-Day visitors remain a consistent presence, though their impact is significantly smaller than that of overnight guests.
+Day visitors remain a consistent presence, though their economic impact (dining, retail, groceries) is significantly less than that of overnight guests.

 How Visitor Dollars Flow Through the Local Economy